Random Feature Spiking Neural Networks: Mathematical Framework

 \subsubsection{Normalisation}

-The final step in the initialisation of each hidden layers is ensuring that the voltages are translated into \tquote{reasonable} spike trains by the normalisation operator $\op{N}$.
+The final step $\mathcal{Z}$ in the initialisation of each hidden layers is normalising the voltages to produce \tquote{reasonable} spike trains by re-scaling the sampled weights and choosing a suitable bias.
 Informally, to propagate usable information to the following layers, a spike train should contain some spikes but not too many.
-For this, we adapt the idea of \citee{Rossbroich}{2022}{fluct_init} and enforce contraints on the statistics of the input contributions to the voltage $\nl{\vpsi}{i, n}{l}$, specifically, the (empirical) expected temporal mean $\ops{E}{v_i}{X}$ and standard deviation $\ops{S}{v_i}{X}$ approximated over the subbatch $X_I$.
-These can be controlled directly through the bias parameters and re-scaling the candidate weights.
+For this, we adapt the idea of \citet{fluct_init} and enforce contraints on the statistics of the input contributions to the voltage $\nl{\vpsi}{i, n}{l}$, specifically, the (empirical) expected temporal mean $\ops{E}{v_i}{X}$ and standard deviation $\ops{S}{v_i}{X}$ approximated over the subbatch $X_I$.
 One possible constraint is to explicitly prescribe the target mean $\ops{E}{v_i}{X_I}\stackrel{!}{=}\mu_t$ and standard deviation $\ops{S}{v_i}{X_I}\stackrel{!}{=}s_t$ (\tquote{\textit{MS}}), where $\mu_t\in (-\infty, 1)$ and $s_t\in\real^+$ are tunable hyperparameters.
-Alternatively, similar to \citee{Rossbroich}{2022}{fluct_init}, we can prescribe a degree of fluctuation (\tquote{\textit{FL}}) by leaving the standard deviation as is and setting the bias to put the mean $z$ standard deviations away from the threshold $\theta=1$ by $\ops{E}{v_i}{X_I}\stackrel{!}{=}1 - z\ops{S}{v_i}{X_I}$ with $z\in\real^+$ as tunable parameter.
+Alternatively, we can prescribe a degree of fluctuation (\tquote{\textit{FL}}) by leaving the standard deviation as is and setting the bias to put the mean $r$ standard deviations away from the threshold $\theta=1$ by $\ops{E}{v_i}{X_I}\stackrel{!}{=}1 - r\ops{S}{v_i}{X_I}$ with $r\in\real^+$ as tunable parameter.
 Finally, to make spiking multiple times in quick succession only possible when inputs are especially well aligned with the neurons weights, a sensible choice for the spike cost is $c_i^{(l)}=-3\;\ops{S}{v_i}{X_I} / \nl{q}{}{l}(0)$.
-These considerations respectively lead to the operators \boxml{op_n_ms}{ \op{N}^\text{MS}_{\mu_t, s_t}\parenth{\tilde{\vw}, \accolade{\nl{\vpsi}{i, n}{l}}_{n=1}^{\tilde{M}}} = \\
+These constraints are enforced by relating them to the bias and scale of the weights, as shown in \secref{app:sswim_h_norm}.
+This leas to the \REV{normalisers} $\REV{\mathcal{Z}^\text{MS}_{\mu_t, s_t}}\parenth{\tilde{\vw}, \accolade{\nl{\vpsi}{i, n}{l}}_{n=1}^{\tilde{M}}} =$ \boxml{op_n_ms}{